-Aquatera collects natural Christmas trees at the curb.
-Trees must be cut to a minimum of four feet and free of tinsel, lights and decorations.
+Aquatera collects natural Christmas trees at the curb for all customers who have an Aquatera Landfill cart in Grande Prairie.
+Trees must be a minimum of four feet and free of tinsel, lights and decorations.
 You can also drop them off at the Aquatera Landfill free of charge!